enima-dema/ama-calendar/README.md

 ## What it can do

-- You can select a user, and display its event in a calendar
+- You can select a user, and display its events in a calendar
 - You can add a new event to a user's calendar
 - You can edit an event from a user's calendar
 - You can remove an event from a user's calendar